Colourblind (Darius Campbell song)

-"Colourblind" is the debut single of Scottish singer-songwriter Darius Campbell, who finished third on the first series of Pop Idol in 2002.
+"Colourblind" is the debut single of Scottish singer-songwriter Darius, who finished third on the first series of Pop Idol in 2002.
 It is the first song taken from his debut solo album, Dive In (2002).

 Release

 It was released on 29 July 2002 and reached number one in the UK Singles Chart for two weeks.
 It also peaked at number 13 on the Irish Singles Chart.
-Following Campbell's death on 11 August 2022, the song debuted at number two on both the UK Official Single Download and Official Single Sales Charts on 19 August 2022.
+Following Darius's death on 11 August 2022, the song debuted at number two on both the UK Official Single Download and Official Single Sales Charts on 19 August 2022.

 Song history

 After turning down an offer of a multimillion-dollar record deal by Pop Idol judge Simon Cowell to sign with his record label, Darius began work on his solo album on which "Colourblind" would be included.

 Darius had been working on the song pre-Pop Idol and was originally ignored by Cowell, however after meeting with Pete Glenister and Deni Lew as well as Steve Lillywhite, the song began to be considered as a possible single.